 This generator imports the network from a CSV file.
-It is expected that the only contents of the file are link values for each corresponding indexes.
+It is expected that the only contents of the file are link values for each corresponding index.
 Files should not have row or column headers.
 Traditional CSV files are used for 2d networks.
 3d networks are imported based on their slice representation.
-If the slice representation is dense, each element should contain a comma separated array enclosed by curly brackets (ex. {0,1,0,1,1,0}).
-If the slice representation is sparse, a dictionary is instead used with the index first and link value second (ex. {4:1,5:-2,9:7}).
-This difference in implementation is small technical difference between a dense and sparse slice representation.
+If the slice representation is dense, each element should contain a comma separated array enclosed by curly brackets (ex. $\{0,1,0,1,1,0\}$ ).
+If the slice representation is sparse, a dictionary is instead used with the index first and link value second (ex. $\{4:1,5:-2,9:7\}$ ).
+This difference in implementation is a small technical difference between a dense and sparse slice representation.
 Row, column, slice sizes in the CSV file must match the corresponding node set sizes for the network.
 This generator does not use any bounding boxes.
-Below is an example of calling this generator.
+Below is an example of calling this generator followed by a 2d example and 3d example.